jdm365/SuffixArray/README.md

-# SuffixArray
+# BM25
-Suffix Array implemented in c/c++ exposed to python through cython.
+BM25 algorithm written in c++ and exposed through cython.